toddcf/code-snippets/css/positioning.md

 - These elements can be positioned anywhere we want within their parent elements.
 - The parent element must be "position: relative", or else the browser will not know where to position the absolute element.

+## Fixed

+- Element stays in a fixed position, regardless of user's scrolling.

+`position: fixed;`